bajareaboli/Jenkins_repo/README.md

   - Created the jenkins job to automate the code build.
   - This will build the job on 1st of every month.
   - Push the artifacts on tomcat server.

+Note: Link to access jenkins provided in email.